 Variety continues to be the spice of life, and dehydrating may be just the spice that is needed for the life of honey.

 OK, it lasts forever.
 Why dehydrate it?…

-Dehydrated honey crystals keep forever.
+Dried honey crystals have an extensive shelf life as long as you keep it in a dark and dry place.
 Seal them up or add a food-grade desiccant packet, and you are good to go.
 Properly stored they stay the consistency of sugar and don’t solidify.

-Finally, dehydrated honey is versatile.
+Finally, dried honey is versatile.
 The honey powder mixes better than sugar, and even dissolves easier than liquid honey.
-In powder form, it distributes through baked goods easier with dry ingredients.
+In powder form, you can sprinkle it through baked goods easier with dry ingredients.

 You can use your honey to add sweetness to baked goods without the additional liquid.
 This is especially useful with most pastries where the ratio of dry goods to liquid is a fine balance.